Bergen to Oslo: Norway’s Most Spectacular Train Ride

 As the train traveled more towards the inland, the landscape became progressively whiter.
 Small villages with colorful houses, lakes, rivers, mountains, and forests.
 I didn’t even get bored as I was always looking out the window in awe.

-Sustainable travel between Oslo and Bergen
+Sustainable Travel Between Oslo and Bergen

-Make a stop for the Flåm railway
+Make a Stop for the Flåm Railway

-During summer months there are up to 10 daily departures while during winter there are only around 4.Chek out more information about schedules and fare on the official website.
+During summer months, there are up to 10 daily departures, while during winter, there are only around 4.
+Check out more information about schedules and fares on the official website.

 Oslo, Norway